Warren Brown (politician): Legacy

 Brown Road, abutting his former property in Hampton Falls, is named for Warren Brown.
 His volumes chronicling the history of Hampton Falls have continued to be invaluable resources for genealogists, historians, and related fields.
+The Thompson School of Agriculture at the University of New Hampshire and the Durham campus of which it is a part came into being because of the dedication of the Board of Trustees of which Warren Brown was an active, long-time member.